 - Available career and internship positions with area, regional, and national employers—information through Handshake

-Beginning July 2017, CSU Health Network will offer all services under one roof in the new, state-of-the-art CSU Health and Medical Center, conveniently located at 151 West Lake St. (on the corner of College Ave. and Prospect Rd.).
+All services are located under one roof in the state-of-the-art CSU Health and Medical Center, conveniently located on-campus at 151 West Lake St. (corner of College Ave. and Prospect Rd.)

 The CSU Health Network Medical Services offers care and consultation for students' medical concerns.
 In addition to scheduling appointments by telephone, students may schedule through the online health portal for some of the most common symptoms, conditions, and needs.